System Design Space

 Limitations and how to offset them

-A question-and-answer format is useful for training, but it does not replace foundational books.
+A question-and-answer format trains the conversation, but it does not replace foundational books.

 The book is still shipping in parts, so the content and emphasis will keep changing.